tommyFromEarth/task-management/Readme.md

 REACT_APP_API_BASE_URL =
 ```

-Download the latest binary from the [Releases page](https://github.com/karan/joe/releases).
-It's the easiest way to get started with `joe`.

-Make sure to add the location of the binary to your `$PATH`.

 ### Running the Backend
 After setting up the environment variables, go to the `./backend` folder and execute the following command lines.
 ```bash